saskiapoldmaa/saskiapoldmaa.github.io/articles/challenge.md

 I have challenged myself to solve all of the 50-something [Physics Cup](https://physicscup.ee/) in the upcoming months.
 I decided to give myself on average 2 days per problem, so the deadline is set in stone for May 31, 2025 (this goal was set on February 10).

-I will keep this page up no matter how well I manage to complete this goal.
+I will keep this page up no matter how well I manage to complete this goal –– again, just to hold myself accountable.

 You can check out my progress below.